Test Overview

 Collect specimen in a lavender top (EDTA) tube.
 Spin, aliquot and send to Specimen Processing at room temperature

-Acceptable specimen types (1/23/12): aqueous fluid, BAL, bronch wash, CSF, eye swab, plasma, serum, skin swab, tissue, trach asp, trach wash, vitreous fluid.
+Acceptable specimen types (1/23/12): aqueous fluid, BAL, bronch wash, CSF, eye swab, skin swab, tissue, trach asp, trach wash, vitreous fluid.
+All of these specimen types (non-plasma) would be ordered as a Misc Sendout (SO)

 2 mL plasma